Cilcain Reservoirs 1 & 2

 A geomorphologist will be employed during the construction to ensure the new river channel is built as closely as possible to its original path.

 Through careful design, it is hoped that the scheme will lead to an improvement in the biodiversity in the area, allowing wildlife to flourish .

 Natural Resources Wales has been consulted throughout the scheme design and is positive about its ecological benefits allowing wildlife to flourish.
 The reservoirs are also located within an Area of Outstanding Natural Beauty near Moel Famau and returning the site to nature will be in keeping with the surrounding landscape.

-Returning the Cilcain 1 and 2 reservoirs to their natural state is part of a wider review of dams which will also include Brithdir Mawr.
-In addition to changes already announced for Llyn Bran and Llyn Anafon with both these sites returning to their natural lake status.
+Returning the Cilcain 1 and 2 reservoirs to their natural state is part of a wider review of dams in addition to changes already announced for Llyn Bran and Llyn Anafon, with both these sites returning to their natural lake status.